Gradient Methods with Memory for Minimizing Composite Functions: An Efficient Gradient Method with Memory

 \subsection{Model overhead}

 In Algorithm~\ref{label_030}, the model overhead comprises the inner problem setup followed by the generation of approximate solutions for several values of the step size $a_{k + 1}$, decreasing until fit.
-The inner problem setup at iteration $k \geq 0$ entails updating the model $\bm{Z}_{k + 1}$ and $\bm{H}_{k + 1}$ and the compound quantities $\bm{Q}_{k + 1}$ and $\bm{B}_{k + 1}$.
+The inner problem setup at iteration $k \geq 0$ entails the update of the model $\bm{Z}_{k + 1}$ and $\bm{H}_{k + 1}$ as well as of the compound quantities $\bm{Q}_{k + 1}$ and $\bm{B}_{k + 1}$.
 The model can be updated directly from the output of the first state and hence the complexity of the setup lies in the update of the compounds.
-As discussed in our precursor work \cite{ref_006}, the update of $\bm{Q}_{k + 1}$ can performed recursively and in place.
+As discussed in our precursor work \cite{ref_006}, the update of $\bm{Q}_{k + 1}$ can be performed recursively and in place.
 The corresponding computational load is dominated by the matrix-vector product $\bm{G}_k \bar{\bm{g}}_{k + 1}$ with complexity $\mathcal{O}(p_{k+ 1} n)$ FLOPs.
 The update of $\bm{B}_{k + 1}$ is also expensive because of the need to compute $\bm{G}_{k + 1} \bm{x}_{k}$, also with complexity $\mathcal{O}(p_{k+ 1} n)$.

 To obtain an approximate solution $\bm{\lambda}_{\bm{Q}_{k + 1}, \bm{B}_{k + 1}}(A, \delta)$, which is a $p_{k + 1}$ dimensional QP, one may resort to any optimization scheme.
 The accuracy of the algorithm output does not affect the worst-case rate of Algorithm~\ref{label_030}.
 Therefore, we assume that the complexity of the inner problem is bounded by a small constant.